 What types of organisations are most affected?

-What should organisations do to prepare for the GDPR?
+What should organisations do to comply with the GDPR?

-This section considers the steps that organisations should take, in order to ensure that they are ready for the changes under the GDPR on this topic.
+This section considers the steps that organisations should take, in order to ensure that they are compliant with the GDPR on this topic.
 For example, organisations may need to conduct Impact Assessments for certain processing activities.

 This column outlines the issue at a high level, and highlights any key points that affect the analysis.

-This column sets out the position under the Directive.
+This column sets out the position as it was under the Directive.

 This column sets out the position under the GDPR.

-Where there are material differences from the position under the Directive, the "material change" icon appears at the start of the row, and the changes are shown in bold.
+Where there are material differences from the position under the Directive, the "material change" icon appears at the start of the row, and the changes are shown in bold and underlined.

 Where there are no significant differences, the "no material change" icon appears at the start of the row.